kc2853/paper-notes/On Covariate Imbalance and Finding Overlap.md

 * Interpretability of PV: use simple tree with (input, output) = (X, counterfactual sd - max sd of observed_t - sd of sd of observed_t) on PV set
 * Worthwhile: discard by BART vs discard by propensity

-18. A Practical Introduction to Bayesian Estimation of Causal Effects: Parametric and Nonparametric Approaches https://arxiv.org/pdf/2004.07375.pdf
+## A Practical Introduction to Bayesian Estimation of Causal Effects: Parametric and Nonparametric Approaches
+https://arxiv.org/pdf/2004.07375.pdf
-* <we demonstrate how priors can induce shrinkage and sparsity in parametric models>; shrinkage ~= regularization; sparsity: few nonzero parameters
+* > we demonstrate how priors can induce shrinkage and sparsity in parametric models -- shrinkage ~= regularization; sparsity: few nonzero parameters
 * Time-varying treatment settings also considered
-* <First, Bayesian modeling yields full posterior inference for any function of model parameters.
+* > First, Bayesian modeling yields full posterior inference for any function of model parameters.
 For instance, point and interval estimates can be easily constructed for causal risk ratios, odds ratios, and risk differences by post-processing a single set of posterior draws from logistic regression model.
 Another advantage is the use of priors to induce shrinkage and sparsity in causal models - yielding more regularized causal effect estimates.
 We show that these can be more satisfying than the ad-hoc alternatives often employed.
 Priors can also be used to conduct probabilistic sensitivity analyses around violations of key causal identification assumptions.
 Finally, the Bayesian literature consists of a large suite of nonparametric models that can be readily applied to causal modeling.
-These nonparametric approaches are appealing because, unlike many classical machine learning algorithms, they allow for posterior uncertainty estimation as well as robust point estimates> -- Bayes. pros
+These nonparametric approaches are appealing because, unlike many classical machine learning algorithms, they allow for posterior uncertainty estimation as well as robust point estimates -- Bayes. pros
 * Partially pool conditional ATE?
 Bayesian bootstrap?
 * 3 algos: Dirichlet process priors (Dirichlet process mixture model); BART; Gaussian process priors (Gaussian process model)
 * Section 2.3: basic concepts behind Bayesian causal inference (though not too clear to me)
 * Idea: priors can be specified in a principled way! (e.g. for regularization, etc.)
 * Section 3.3: Bayesian bootstrap (more detailed)
 * Section 4: Bayesian approach can help with time-varying treatment (DAG Figure 2)
-* <The Bayesian literature has explored several such “sparsity” priors, including the horseshoe, LASSO, and spike-and-slab priors>
+* > The Bayesian literature has explored several such “sparsity” priors, including the horseshoe, LASSO, and spike-and-slab priors
 * It seems there exists Bayesian parametric (how does this work?) vs nonparametric distinction

-19. Estimating Population Average Causal Effects in the Presence of Non-Overlap: The Effect of Natural Gas Compressor Station Exposure on Cancer Mortality https://arxiv.org/pdf/1805.09736.pdf
+## Estimating Population Average Causal Effects in the Presence of Non-Overlap: The Effect of Natural Gas Compressor Station Exposure on Cancer Mortality
+https://arxiv.org/pdf/1805.09736.pdf
 * 2 contributions: 1. data-driven definition of propensity score overlap; 2. novel Bayesian framework for extrapolating
-* <causal effects of compressor stations on county-level thyroid cancer and leukemia mortality rates>
+* > causal effects of compressor stations on county-level thyroid cancer and leukemia mortality rates
 * RO (region of overlap), RN (non-overlap): two separate models
 * They use unconfoundedness (instead of ignorability) & positivity as 2 key assumptions
 * Tradeoff between unconfoundedness (with more covariates) & positivity: interesting to note
 * Modifying estimand could be ok in some context / less ideal (e.g. policymaking) in another
 * Goals when extrapolating: small bias if possible (of course); minimize model dependence
 * BART+SPL: RO (estimate via BART) -> ⍟ RN (estimate via SPL = spline method)
-* 1. new definition of overlap: more than b units exist within open ball (with radius a in terms of propensity) around point x
+* #1. new definition of overlap: more than b units exist within open ball (with radius a in terms of propensity) around point x
 * Restricted cubic spline (RCS); restricted ~= natural spline; smoothing spline (regularized regression over natural spline basis)
 * ⍟ SPL: RCS (one on propensity score + one on Y); estimate involves tuning noise parameter \tau (proportional to |observed e() - nearest e() in RO|) -> increases variance with uncertainty -> still not too bad of an interval
 * Iterate (BART -> SPL) M times -> average!
 * Can use Bayesian bootstrap -> population ATE?

-20. Balancing Covariates via Propensity Score Weighting http://www2.stat.duke.edu/~fl35/papers/psweight_final.pdf
+## Balancing Covariates via Propensity Score Weighting
+http://www2.stat.duke.edu/~fl35/papers/psweight_final.pdf
 * Balancing weights: generalization of most weights ~= my equation #3
 * Overlap weights: (w_1, w_0) = (1 - e(), e())

-21. Discrete Optimization for Interpretable Study Populations and Randomization Inference in an Observational Study of Severe Sepsis Mortality https://arxiv.org/pdf/1411.4873.pdf
+## Discrete Optimization for Interpretable Study Populations and Randomization Inference in an Observational Study of Severe Sepsis Mortality
+https://arxiv.org/pdf/1411.4873.pdf
 * 2 contributions: maximal box problem; randomization inference to form conf interval for ATE with binary outcome
 * 2 types of overlap: strong overlap; interpolation overlap